Sonakhach/project2/README.md

 **How it was detected:**
 Lets try to dump system with SQL prompts.
+We have access to admin page, with some games of clicking buttons, we can find the mail of admin.
+Here it is.
 ![im1](https://github.com/Sonakhach/project2/blob/main/Screenshot_2024-12-04_03_08_45.png)
 Login with the administration's user account.
 ![im1](https://github.com/Sonakhach/project2/blob/main/Screenshot_2024-12-04_03_11_10.png)